mathieucarbou/MycilaConfig/docs/index.md

   }
 }

-// You can also return Result directly from functions returning SetResult:
+// You can also return Result directly from functions returning OpResult:
 // return Mycila::Config::Result::UNKNOWN_KEY;
 ```